 Noël Wright’s ongoing sense of wonder and her gratitude toward the art of acupuncture began with her own experience after she suffered the effects of a car accident.
-It inspired her to pursue the academic study of an ancient healing art that she was developing a deep respect and appreciation for.
+This inspired her to pursue the academic study of an ancient healing art that she was developing a deep respect and appreciation for.

-She has combined proven treatment tools in her acupuncture style, “Acupuncture Physical Medicine”, as taught by Mark Seem, PhD.
-With Acupuncture Physical Medicine, Noel blends Traditional Chinese Medicine (TCM), Japanese acupuncture and Hara (abdominal) diagnosis and Trigger Point needling with a “hands-on” approach to treating acute and chronic injuries and disease This approach was influenced by her extensive clinical practice working in integrative medical settings co-treating with physiatrists (physical medicine and rehabilitation doctors), neurologists, massage therapists, chiropractors, physical therapists, Reiki practitioners, naturopathic doctors and psychotherapists.
-Noel incorporates yoga therapeutics, shiatsu, essential oils and energy medicine in her treatment approach.
+She has combined proven treatment tools in her acupuncture style “Acupuncture Physical Medicine”, as taught by Mark Seem, PhD.
+With Acupuncture Physical Medicine, Noël blends Traditional Chinese Medicine (TCM), Japanese acupuncture and Hara (abdominal) diagnosis and Trigger Point needling with a “hands-on” approach to treating acute and chronic injuries and disease.
+This approach was influenced by her extensive clinical practice working in integrative medical settings co-treating with physiatrists (physical medicine and rehabilitation doctors), neurologists, massage therapists, chiropractors, physical therapists, Reiki practitioners, naturopathic doctors, and psychotherapists.
+Noël incorporates yoga therapeutics, shiatsu, essential oils and energy medicine in her treatment approach.

 Education and Career